abe-tesfaye/AbrahamSeimMarcel/README.md

 >
 > Users (customer) will swill be able to causally shop and have options pushed to them.
 Whether they're shopping as a guest or logged into an account that saves their prefences, customers will be able to get the best expeirnce shopping with Nothin' But Net.
 >
+> The Provider is responsible for monotoring the inventory and ordering new stock based on the trends and sales statistics
+>
-> SysAdmins can detect the inventory stocks and refil when it's running low.
+> SysAdmins can manages the customer reviews and upholds the website's terms of service